Aaditri-Informatics/AI-Framework/03-workspace-rules.md

    - Use symbolic reasoning to systematically identify redundancy.

 5. Linting/Formatting
-   - Consistently adhere to ESLint/Prettier configurations.
+   - Consistently adhere to language-appropriate linting and formatting tools (ESLint/Prettier for JS/TS, Black/flake8 for Python, rustfmt for Rust, gofmt for Go).

 6. File Naming
    - Use descriptive, permanent, and standardized naming conventions.